-When recruiting for new additions to your team, it goes without saying that you will want to attract the most skilled, qualified and professional candidates available.
+When recruiting new additions to your team, it goes without saying that you will want to attract the most talented candidates available.

-Luckily, this blog is chock full of tips to help you shine a spotlight on your vacancy and leave top candidates fighting over your role like hungry dogs over a juicy steak.
+Luckily, this blog is chock-full of tips to help you shine a spotlight on your vacancy and get talented candidates fighting over the job like hungry dogs over a juicy steak.

 Quality staff naturally lead to quality performance, ultimately resulting in a successful business.
-Follow these key steps to make your recruitment process more attractive to top talent.
+Follow these key steps to make your recruitment process more attractive to high-quality candidates.

 While it's important to depict the role as an attractive proposition, it's also important to be open and honest about the position you're advertising, including salary.
 Don't lose sight of what the role actually is in pursuit of glossing it up with bells and whistles.